 Coulomb's law:

-The force of interaction between two stationary point charges in a vacuum is directly proportional to the product of the moduli of the charges and is inversely proportional to the square of the distance between them, and is directed along a straight line connecting the charges.
+The force of interaction between two motionless point charges in vacuum is directly proportional to the product of charge modules and inversely proportional to the square of the distance between them, and is directed along the straight line connecting the charges.

-k - coefficient of proportionality, depending on the choice of the system of units.
+k is the coefficient of proportionality, depending on the choice of the system of units.

 The Coulomb force is central, i.e. directed along the line connecting the centers of charges.

-In SI, the unit of charge is not the basic, but the derivative, and is determined using the Ampere - the basic unit of the SI.
+In SI, the unit of charge is not the basic, but the derivative, and is defined using the Ampere, the basic SI unit.

-Pendant - an electric charge passing through the cross-section of a conductor at a current of 1 A for 1 s
+Pendant - an electric charge passing through the cross section of the conductor at a current strength of 1 A in 1 s

-In SI proportionality coefficient in Coulomb's law for vacuum:
+In SI, the coefficient of proportionality in Coulomb's law for vacuum is:

 The coefficient is often written as: